Article first published February 2018, updated July 2019

 Along these technological advances, marketers also need to open their minds and focus on activities that extend beyond customer acquisition.
 Overlooking the sales funnel and working only on a part of it won’t cut it anymore.

-In 2018, the new extended funnel will push marketers to work on the other parts of the funnel, the ones where the ROI lies.
+Today and into the future, the new extended funnel will push marketers to work on the other parts of the funnel, the ones where the ROI lies.
 Retention has become the new marketing.